l05er29/8bit_MP/README.md

 - **XORI rd, rs1, -1** performs a bitwise logical inversion of the value in register `rs1`, effectively implementing the `NOT rd, rs1` assembler pseudo-instruction.

 - **SUB rd, x0, rs** computes the two's complement of the value in register `rs`, storing the result in register `rd`.
 This operation is used to implement the `NEG rd, rs` assembler pseudo-instruction, which negates the value in register `rs`.
+- In the same way many other pseudo instructions can be implemented by just manipulating the already existing instructions in the RISC-V ISA.
 - Detailed information about each instruction, their opcodes, and different function codes can be found [here](https://msyksphinz-self.github.io/riscv-isadoc/html/rvi.html#lui).
 This resource was also used as a reference while writing the ISA for our microprocessor.

 ## Conclusion